Scottish National War Memorial

-The memorial occupies the site of the church of St Mary which became a munitions store in the 1530s and demolished in 1755.
+The former North Barracks was altered to create this masterpiece, which opened in 1927.
+The memorial stands on the site of the church of St Mary, which was used as a munitions store in the 1530s and torn down in 1755.

 Located at the North side of Crown Square.